ci-group/revolve2/docs/source/tutorials/simple_optimization.rst

         return Phenotype(phenotype)

-Now that the baseline object are there it is time to start with the actual optimization process.
+Now that the baseline objects are there it is time to start with the actual optimization process.
 Your program will use ``async`` Revolve2 functions, so the entry point for the program will be an async main::

     async def main() -> None: